 M7-M12 Integration Project Bridge Competition

-We are pleased to bring the M7-M12 Integration Project Bridge Competition to New South Wales for the first time.
-The M7-M12 Integration Project will include over 40 new and upgraded bridges.
+We are pleased to announce that the M7-M12 Integration Project Bridge Competition has returned in 2025.
+The M7-M12 Integration project includes over 40 new and upgraded bridges.
 To coincide with construction, we want students to build their strongest bridge using only store-bought spaghetti and glue!

 Get ready for the ultimate showdown!
-We are taking over the M7 Motorway Control Room in Eastern Creek for the main event and it’s going to be live-streamed.
-If you can’t make the testing location, just courier/post your bridge to us and we’ll record the test for you.
+We will again take over the AF9 John Holland M7-M12 Integration office in Cecil Park for the main event, and it will be live-streamed for those who can’t attend in person.
+If you can’t bring your bridges to the testing location, just courier/post your bridge to us, and we’ll record the test for you.
 Catch it live or dive into the recording later.

 Location of Testing:

-TELG and Transurban will be holding a free webinar about the Competition on Wednesday 1st May 2024 (3.15 pm for a 3.30 pm start)
+TELG and Transurban held a free webinar about the Competition recently.

 Prizes:

-In 2024, a total prize pool of $2000 (thanks to Transurban) will be shared across 4 teams.
+In 2025, a total prize pool of $2000 (thanks to Transurban) will be shared across up to 4 teams.
 All prizes are presented to the team’s school for distribution as it sees fit, but we encourage the schools to pass on the prize money to the team.

 - First Place – Largest Peak Load – $1000